Prince-Gyamfi/Wrike_clone/README.md

 [Live Site](https://wrike-clone-mu.vercel.app/)

-Hello there,
+Hello there!

-This is a clone of a project management website called Wrike.
-You can create and manage your project here.
-Project that I made using HTML, CSS, JavaScript for frontend and Express, NodeJS, and MongoDB for the backend.
-It was an individual project built and executed in 5 days.
+Welcome to my project—a clone of the popular project management website, Wrike.
+This platform allows you to create and manage your projects with ease.
+I've designed and built this application using HTML, CSS, and JavaScript for the front end, ensuring a user-friendly interface and responsive design.
+For the backend, it utilizes Express, Node.js, and MongoDB to handle data management and server-side logic efficiently.
-I built this project in 4 Days and I use the following tech stacks to build this project:-

    ● HTML
    ● CSS
    ● Javascript
    ● NodeJS
    ● Express
    ● MongoDB

 ● Home Page (index.html , index.css &  index.js) :